CW: Adult Content, Graphic Language, & Violence

 I tucked a stray curl behind her ear, twisting the silky strand between my fingers.
 Her sapphire blues heated as I cupped her cheek, running the pad of my thumb over her smooth skin.
 She stepped closer.
 Our gazes locked.
 And time stopped for a heartbeat.

 I wanted her.
 Needed her.
 But it wasn’t just me in this dance for two.
 She was a part of it.
 And even though I sensed her need, I wanted her to vocalize it.
 She’d been silenced for far too long.
-I would be damned if I was going to take that voice away from her, no matter how much I craved her.
+I’d be damned if I was going to take that voice away from her, no matter how much I craved her.
 I wanted to hear that soft lilt of hers, wanted to feel her hot breath against my skin as she voiced her desires in my ear.
-And I wanted to make each of those desires come true.
+And I was gonna make each of those fantasies come true.

 Karina burrowed her head against my shoulder as I yanked my phone out, glancing at the screen.
 Raichel.